open-eid/libcdoc/doc/intro.md

 ## Library Architecture

 The libcdoc library is structured around modular and extensible components that handle various aspects of CDoc container processing.
-The design emphasizes maintainability and flexibility to accommodate evolving standards and security requirements.

-## Core Components

-- **CDoc Parser/Builder:** Responsible for reading and writing CDoc 1.x and 2.0 containers.
-It supports parsing XML-based metadata and managing encrypted payloads.

-- **Encryption Engine:** Handles encryption and decryption using cryptographic libraries such as OpenSSL.
-It supports a variety of schemes including public key encryption (smart-cards, ID-cards, Mobile-ID, Smart-ID), symmetric password-based encryption, and hybrid encryption models.

-- **Recipient Management:** Implements recipient-specific key wrapping and metadata handling for multi-recipient encrypted documents.

-- **Workflow Support:** Enables both online and offline workflows, supporting scenarios where keys are available via connected tokens or remote signing/encryption services.

-- **Standards Abstraction:** Provides an abstraction layer for handling differences between CDoc versions and upcoming specification changes.

-## Extensibility

-The architecture is designed to allow easy integration of new encryption back-ends and recipient schemes.
-For instance, support for emerging mobile and cloud-based identity systems can be added without restructuring core functionality.

-## Interoperability

-libcdoc maintains strong compatibility with other components in the Estonian eID ecosystem and adheres closely to official specifications to ensure interoperability across different platforms and implementations.

-This architectural foundation ensures that libcdoc remains a reliable and future-ready library for secure document encryption in both governmental and private sector applications.
+For a detailed explanation of the library's architecture, refer to the [Overview](overview.md) document.